Pe̍h-ōe-jī: Maturity

 As other authors made their own alterations to the conventions laid down by Medhurst and Doty, Pe̍h-ōe-jī evolved and eventually settled into its current form.
 Ernest Tipson's 1934 pocket dictionary was the first reference work to reflect this modern spelling.
 Between Medhurst's dictionary of 1832 and the standardization of POJ in Tipson's time, there were a number of works published, which can be used to chart the change over time of Pe̍h-ōe-jī:

 Competition for POJ was introduced during the Japanese era in Taiwan (1895–1945) in the form of Taiwanese kana, a system designed as a teaching aid and pronunciation guide, rather than an independent orthography like POJ.

+During the Japanese rule period, the Japanese government began suppressing POJ, banning classes, and forcing the cessation of publications like the Taiwan Church News.
 From the 1930s onwards, with the increasing militarization of Japan and the Kōminka movement encouraging Taiwanese people to "Japanize", there were a raft of measures taken against native languages, including Taiwanese.
 While these moves resulted in a suppression of POJ, they were "a logical consequence of increasing the amount of education in Japanese, rather than an explicit attempt to ban a particular Taiwanese orthography in favor of Taiwanese kana".

 The Second Sino-Japanese War beginning in 1937 brought stricter measures into force, and along with the outlawing of romanized Taiwanese, various publications were prohibited and Confucian-style shobō (書房 (shūfáng, su-pâng)) – private schools which taught Classical Chinese with literary Southern Min pronunciation – were closed down in 1939.
 The Japanese authorities came to perceive POJ as an obstacle to Japanization and also suspected that POJ was being used to hide "concealed codes and secret revolutionary messages".
 In the climate of the ongoing war the government banned the Taiwan Church News in 1942 as it was written in POJ.